Alps of Albania National Park

 Alps of Albania National Park (Parku Kombëtar Alpet e Shqipërisë) is the largest national park in Albania.
 Established in 2022, the national park is located in northern Albania and covers an area of 8,844.65 ha.
 The most prominent mountain range are the Albanian Alps (also called the Accursed Mountains), which are also the namesake of the national park.
 Most of Albania's peaks above 2,000 m are located here, including the highest peak of the Dinarides, Maja e Jezercës.
 The geological formation is dominated by high terrain, while having a variety of natural features including glaciers, valleys, rivers, mountains, waterfalls, dense forests and several rock formations.
 It is characterized by its very remote areas which have a large preserved ecosystem all of which is primarily untouched with pristine quality.
 The park was established to protect various ecosystems and biodiversity and the cultural and historical heritage of the region.
 The region has been also identified as an important Bird and Plant Area.

 The park borders Montenegro in the north and Nikaj-Mërtur Regional Nature Park in the south.

-The park was created as an almalgamation of Theth National Park (Parku Kombëtar i Thethit), Valbona Valley National Park, and Gashi Nature Reserve.
+The park was created as an amalgamation of Theth National Park (Parku Kombëtar i Thethit), Valbona Valley National Park, and Gashi Nature Reserve.
 Theth National Park was established in 1966, covering 2630 ha around the larger portion of Shala Valley.
 Valbona Valley National Park was established in 1996.
 In 2017, Theth was declared a Protected Historic Center.

 Theth village sprawls across the upper Shala Valley and is trapped on four sides by numerous two-thousanders such as Radohima in the west, Arapi and Poplluka in the north and Jezerca in the east.
 Standing at 1795 m, the Valbona Pass leads a mountain path in the west, which separates the park from the Valbona Valley National Park.
 Like most of the Albanian Alps, the park is dominated by limestone and dolomite rocks and shows major karst features such as the Grunas Canyon and the southern wall of Arapi, which is considered the highest rock face in the Balkans.